Medvedev91/Option1/README.md

 ## Feature - Windows

 Let's say we have two windows for one app, like two Xcode projects.
-We cannot open the window we need using built-in `⌘-Tab` because macOS opens apps, not windows.
+We cannot open the window we need with built-in `⌘-Tab` because macOS opens apps, not windows.
 Let's solve this with Option1.

 <p align="left">
   <img width="1024" src="https://raw.githubusercontent.com/Medvedev91/Option1/refs/heads/main/Misc/Readme/windows.png">